This chapter contains the following topics:

 |RCUSD||Company-specific currency class||70||70||1210||3.110|

-The system uses the business unit on the invoice in conjunction with the object account to locate the proper trade account.
+The system uses the business unit on the invoice and the object account to locate the proper trade account.
 If the account combination (business unit and object) does not exist, the system returns an error message.

 The AAI item RCUC specifies the default account to use for automatic offsets that are created when you post an unapplied receipt to a specific customer's account and not to an invoice.